 2. Swim together

 I think this is the most important thing of all when it comes to building children’s water confidence.
 If they see that you are happy and confident in the water, they will be too.
 Swimming together as a family when children are young will prevent any phobias of water as they get older.
+Water confidence activities will work best before they get scared of being in water.

 3. Swim regularly